 Bonus: there is a Trader Joe’s right on the path around mile 6.
 Take a break and refuel with a few healthy snacks.

 194 Cranberry Rd, , 02366

 Myles Standish is a 12,000+ acre forest located in Southeast Massachusetts, in both Plymouth and Carver.
-The forest has 15 miles of paved biking trails, which run through the heart of the forest.
+The park is home to 15 miles of paved biking trails, all of which run through the heart of the forest.

 So on your next trip to Boston, take the hour drive to the Plymouth area.
 Aside from all the great waterfront & historical attractions in the area, you can also get in a great workout while enjoying the beautiful natural scenery of one of Southeast Massachusetts’s largest recreation areas.

 Cape Cod is an area well known for its' abundance of beautiful beaches, lighthouses, and great seafood restaurants.
 Many tourists come and go without knowing anything about the Cape Cod Rail Trail, a beautiful 25 mile path which winds through the Cape's gorgeous forested lands.